What is an HDI PCB

 HDI technology enables miniaturization while meeting high-performance demands.
 Widely used in smartphones, laptops, automotive electronics, and 4G/5G modules, HDI adoption grows with advanced chipsets.

-From 0.5-pitch BGAs to multi-signal I/O layouts, 1st-order HDI is increasingly insufficient.
-2nd-order+ HDI (stacked/staggered vias) is now the focus for R&D teams and manufacturers.
+From 0.5-pitch BGAs to multi-signal I/O layouts, 1-step HDI is increasingly insufficient.
+2-step+HDI (stacked/staggered vias) is now the focus for R&D teams and manufacturers.

 Conclusion